readdle/stripe-httpclient-mock/README.md

 - You have time and will to add/improve functionality or fix a bug?
 Your pull requests would be **extremely** valuable

+If you cover just a part of Stripe's API you're using, it is possible that one day the whole API will be covered.

 # Installation

-Nothing special here, just use composer to install the package and that's it.
+Nothing special here, just use composer to install the package:

+> composer install readdle/stripe-httpclient-mock

 # Usage